Aditya7s/SourceFactors/README.md

 ## Excitation Coefficient

 The Excitation Coefficient is obtained from a fitting function in the [SourceFactors notebook](SourceFactors.ipynb) up to the seventh overtone using the quasinormal modes.
 The values are saved as a .csv file.
-The goal of this code is to import SXS data, limiting to spin $\Chi = 0.69 \pm 0.05$ or close to it, then fit the $l=2, m=2$ waveform to a damped sinusoid model.
+The goal of this code is to import SXS data, limiting to spin $\chi = 0.69 \pm 0.05$ or close to it, then fit the $l=2, m=2$ waveform to a damped sinusoid model.
 After fitting, the coefficients for up to overtone $N=7$ is extracting and stored.

 ### The Fitting